“You have to let go of who you were to become who you will be.” – Candace Bushnell, Sex and the City

 I’m compelled to share 4 of the greatest lessons I’ve learned during my 30s.
 Maybe some of these lessons will resonate with you because you have been there…done that.
 Maybe you are a Twenty-Something on the cusp of a big change as I was several years ago.
 Whatever your story maybe, I hope that this post is filled with words of encouragement for you.
 If you’ve gone through it already, be an inspiration to other women and share you story.
 If you are going through it now, hold on sister…this too shall pass.

-Here are 4 truths from my 30s that have completely changed my approach to life:
+Here are 4 truths from my 30s that have completely changed my approach to life.
+These are my simplified life lessons to be happy in your 30s.

 1. It’s essential to be comfortable in your own skin.